Xpertsea/zbar-mobile/README.md

 ```
 git clone git@github.com:mchehab/zbar.git
 cd zbar
-hg checkout 0.23.1
+git checkout 0.23.1
 ```
-3. Open `iphone/zbar.xcodeproj` in Xcode.
+2. Open `iphone/zbar.xcodeproj` in Xcode.
 For target libzbar.a, make sure `Architectures` is set to `Standard architectures - $(ARCHS_STANDARD)` and `Enable Bitcode` is set to `Yes`.

-4. Save and close project.
+3. Save and close project.
 In the same folder as `zbar.xcodeproj`, copy the `scripts/ios_build.sh` script provided in this repository and run it.
 This will build `libzbar.a` for 64 bit architectures with bitcode enabled.
 ```
 sh ios_build.sh
 ```